Bianchi IX model: Reducing phase space: Absolute dynamics

 in such a way that the constraint (\ref{as2}) is satisfied.
-In what follows, we postulate that it is sufficient to impose the constraint only on the r.h.s. of (\ref{relAB}).
-Which means that we assume that the successive iterations do not destroy the constraint imposed on the solution at $\tau = \tau_0$.
-This assumption seems to be plausible outside of the critical subspace $S_B$ defined by (\ref{critS}), and for an infinitesimal $|\tau - \tau_0|$.
+The successive iterations may lead far away from the constraint surface.
+Thus, each level of the iteration procedure should be preceded by an imposition of the constraint.
+We have performed only one step of the iteration.
+To simplify calculations, we impose the constraint only on the right-hand side of (78).
+This means that we assume that the first iteration does not destroy {\it much} the constraint imposed on the solution at $\tau = \tau_0$.
+This assumption seems to be plausible outside of the critical subspace $S_B$ defined by (41), and for an infinitesimal $|\tau - \tau_0|$.
+This way, we get some insight into our method, and obtain an approximate solution to Eq. (\ref{as5}).

-To get insight into the above scheme, we consider a special case defined by the conditions:
+To get insight into the above scheme, we consider a special case defined by the conditions